-Top Kiwi sportsman's suppression's showdown returns to High Court after prosecutors linked him to drug conspiracy
+Top Kiwi sportsman's suppression showdown returns to High Court after prosecutors linked him to drug conspiracy

 Sources have told the Herald that police did not consider they had enough evidence to secure a conviction against the star.

-In its decision, the Court of Appeal also mentioned the importance of knowing why police decide to or not to charge a person.
+In its decision, the Court of Appeal also mentioned the importance of knowing why police decide to, or not to, charge a person.

 "There is a legitimate public interest in knowing of allegations of serious conduct against a person who enjoys a high public profile and of the fact that the police have not considered that charges are warranted," the decision reads.